Aadhav-VijayaSaravanan/Cisco/README.md

 # Crimson
+`Crimson is a Python script that processes input words, printing binary character representations using a predefined ASCII dictionary.`
 ## About

-Crimson is a Python script that takes a word as input, counts the number of characters in the word, and then prints the binary representation of each character using a predefined ASCII dictionary.
+Crimson is a Python script that takes a word as input, then prints the binary representation of each character using a predefined ASCII dictionary.

 ## Table of Contents